nataliegroeneboom/birds/README.md

 I am learning the basics of CRUD object orientated PHP by creating a table of bird species where you can add, delete, edit and view individually details about birds.

+##Sessions

-In this branch I am building upon the OOP I did prior and add the ability to login/logout and register.
+In this branch I am building upon the OOP I did prior by adding functionality to login/logout and register.